Bulgarian Food: The Ultimate Guide (Plus the 10 Best Dishes)

 Yes, Bulgarian food is so history-rich, that you need to learn about the region’s past in order to understand what to order from the menu in front of you.

 And yes, people will laugh at you, if you don’t do it right.
 Not in a bad humiliating way because no one will expect you to be an expert!

-In this guide, you’ll find the most common dishes served in Bulgaria, tips on how to consume your food during a typical celebration, all the hazards you need to be careful about, and more secrets.
+In this guide, you’ll find the most commonly served Bulgarian dishes, tips on how to consume your food during a typical celebration, all the hazards you need to be careful about, and more secrets.

 Are you ready to take your senses on a gourmet journey?
 Let’s indulge into the best Bulgarian dishes and helpful tips on consuming them!

 - Starters and Soups: Let’s Tease Your Taste Buds

 - Main Dishes: Once Teased, Get Right at It

 - Bread, Pastries, Desserts, and Snacks: A Great Way to Start a Day or Finish a Meal

 - Beverages: Accompany a Tasty Dish With the Right Drink

 - The Secret Ingredients: Discover What Makes Bulgarian Food Taste So Delicious